 - Verify the data in Google Analytics by going to Real-Time or the Events section.

 If you don’t see the data, check your trigger conditions and tag setup.
 Common issues include mismatched Click IDs or incorrect conditions in your trigger.
+Once everything works, click Submit in GTM to make the changes live.

 Follow these instructions to quickly track button clicks in Google Tag Manager and submit the results to Google Analytics 4.
 This will help you better understand user behaviour and adjust your website.